 Caring for yourself when you have aortic valve stenosis

-You can live life more fully by doing things that help keep your heart and body healthy.
+You can live a full and active life by doing things that help keep your heart and body healthy.
 Here's how.

 - If you smoke, try to quit.
 Medicines and counseling can help you quit for good.
 Avoid secondhand smoke too.

 - Eat heart-healthy foods.
 These foods include vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
 Limit things that aren't so good for your heart, like sodium, alcohol, and sugar.